 Like choosing to work with any service professional, you should explore your options before settling on a Realtor.
-As a homebuyer, one important thing to consider is whether or not a Realtor offers Buyer Representation.
-Currently, only Century 21 Prospect Realty offers this service free of charge on MLS listings.
+As a homebuyer, one important thing to consider is whether or not a Realtor is willing to not only work with you, but rather work for you as a Buyer's Agent.
+At Century 21 we introduced modern buyer agency to the Yellowknife market in 2012 and we consider ourselves specialists in providing buyer services.
 Another important consideration is finding a Realtor you can relate to.
 You will be working together on what may be the most important purchase decision of your life, so it’s important to find someone you like and who can anticipate your wants and needs.

 Should I call the Listing Agent if I want to view a property?

-You can, but you don't have to.
-Bear in mind that the Listing Agent is working for the seller, not for you.
-If you reveal anything to the Listing Agent that might have a bearing on your negotiating position, he or she is obligated to share such information with the seller.
-If you end up purchasing through the Listing Agent you will be doing so without representation of your own.
-The other option is to call any other Realtor in Yellowknife to view and purchase the home.
+If this prospect doesn't appeal to you, you have the option of calling any other Realtor in Yellowknife to view and purchase the home.
 As members of the Yellowknife Real Estate Board, we are all part of the multi-listing service ("MLS"), meaning we show and sell each other's listings.
-And Listing Agents work to make sure all other Realtors have the same information they do about each of their listings.
+And Listing Agents communicate with all other Realtors to make sure we have the exact same information they do about each of their listings.

 Is my Realtor acting solely in my best interests?

 Not always.
 If you are buying a home with the help of a Realtor who is not working as a Buyer Representative, that Realtor is obligated to act in the best interests of the seller, not you.
 He or she cannot negotiate in your best interests and must disclose any information that is relevant to the sale to the seller.